bburns/Lantern/README.md

 ## Muddle Source Code

 It was written in [MDL (aka Muddle)](muddle), a dialect of Lisp from the 1970's.
-The code looks like this -
+The original code looks like this -

 ```lisp
 <DEFINE CLEARING ("AUX" (GRATE <SFIND-OBJ "GRATE">) (LEAVES <SFIND-OBJ "LEAVE">))